Setkya Dewi: Early life and education

-Setkya Dewi was born Supaya on 22 December 1813, during the reign of her great-grandfather King Bodawpaya, at the House of Thayet, Amarapura Palace, Amarapura.
-Her father, the Prince of Thayet (later Tharrawaddy Min), (Note: Tharrawaddy Min received the appanage of Thayet, during Bodawpaya's reign, and of Tharrawaddy during Bagyidaw's reign.) was a son of Crown Prince Thado Minsaw, Prince of Shwedaung (son of Bodawpaya and the Queen of the Northern Palace) and the Princess of Taungdwingyi (daughter of Bodawpaya and the Chief Queen).
-Her mother, the Princess of Kyapin, was a daughter of Thiha Thura Maha Dhamma Yaza, Viceroy of Pagan (son of Bodawpaya and the Queen of Southern Apartment) and Min Shwe Nan (daughter of Hsinbyushin and the Chief Queen).
-Setkya Dewi had seven siblings, five of whom died young; Pagan Min was her elder brother.
-Pagan Min eventually became the abdicated predecessor of her husband, Mindon Min, in 1853.
+Setkya Dewi was born Supaya on 23 December 1813 at the House of Thayet in the Amarapura Palace, Amarapura, during the reign of her great-grandfather King Bodawpaya.
+Her father, the Prince of Thayet (later Tharrawaddy Min), (Note: Tharrawaddy Min received the appanage of Thayet during Bodawpaya's reign and that of Tharrawaddy during Bagyidaw's reign.) was a son of Crown Prince Thado Minsaw, Prince of Shwedaung, and the Princess of Taungdwingyi.
+Her mother, the Princess of Kyapin, was the daughter of Thiha Thura Maha Dhamma Yaza, Viceroy of Pagan, and Min Shwe Nan, a daughter of Hsinbyushin and his chief queen.
+Setkya Dewi had seven siblings, five of whom died young; her elder brother was Pagan Min, who later abdicated in favour of her husband, Mindon Min.
+She and her husband were also half-siblings, as Mindon Min was a son of Tharrawaddy Min and the Queen of the Southern Palace.

-Setkya Dewi was educated at home, and her best subject was astrology; she read both traditional Burmese Bedin and the Vedas.
-She studied the English language under her grandfather the Prince of Mekkhaya and learned Western astronomy from Charles Lane, an English merchant.
-She was held in high regard by the British who often brought her gifts related to her interests in modern science.
-Lord Dalhousie described her, in his letter to Major Arthur Phayre on 21 May 1853, as the "Queen with such very blue stockings"; Phayre, on his arrival at the Amarapura court on 17 September 1855, presented her a telescope.
+Setkya Dewi was educated at home, and her strongest subject was astrology.
+She studied both the traditional Burmese Bedin and the Vedas.
+She learned English under her grandfather, the Prince of Mekkhaya, and acquired knowledge of Western astronomy from Charles Lane, an English merchant.
+She was highly regarded by British visitors, who frequently brought her gifts related to her scientific interests.
+In a letter to Major Arthur Phayre on 21 May 1853, Lord Dalhousie described her as "the Queen with such very blue stockings".
+When Phayre arrived at the Amarapura court on 17 September 1855, he presented her with a telescope.